pshirishreddy/requirejs-maven-plugin/README.md

 **simple**

 The plugin has a very simple design.
-Just provide a json confg file for the optimization process as documented at http://requirejs.org/docs/optimization.html#wholeproject
+Just provide a js confg file for the optimization process as documented at http://requirejs.org/docs/optimization.html#wholeproject

 **node support**